beckelmw/digital-garden/code/python/readme.md

 new_dict = { **dict1, **dict1, **dict3 }
 ```

-## Using None as a default parameters
+## Using None as a default parameter

 `None` is the only sensible default for a mutable type otherwise multiple callers could share the passengers list in the first example below. https://realpython.com/lessons/none-default-parameter/